NuvaGit/NuvaGit/README.md

 # 👨‍💻 Jack Neilan

-**`Tech Enthusiast | Full-Stack Developer | Future Finance Leader`**
+**`🌐 Tech Enthusiast | 💻 Full-Stack Developer | 📊 Future Finance Leader`**

-I am a passionate full-stack developer and data enthusiast, currently pursuing my Computer Science degree at University College Dublin.
-With a deep interest in technology and investment banking, I leverage my coding and data skills to drive innovation and build solutions to real-world problems.
-Below are some of my featured projects and repositories, including an automated **Trigger Bot** and a **Quest Game** built with Java Swing.
-These projects reflect my passion for programming and problem-solving.
+I'm a passionate full-stack developer and data enthusiast, currently studying Computer Science at **University College Dublin** 🎓.
+My interests lie at the intersection of **technology** and **investment banking**, and I enjoy using my coding skills to create innovative solutions.
+I build tools that automate processes and solve real-world problems.
+Below are some of my highlighted projects, ranging from automated bots to full-featured Java games! 🛠️

 <p align="left">
    <a href="https://github.com/NuvaGit">